linagora/openpaas-esn/doc/REST_user.md

 **Request Query Strings Parameters:**

 - domainid : Optional identifier of the domain in which to get the communities activity streams.
+- writable : Boolean, optional.
+Get only activitystreams where the use can publish into when set to true.

 **Response Headers:**